adopted at the Extraordinary General Meeting on 14 June 2023

 § 11 Record date provision

-The company’s shares shall be registered in a CSD register in accordance with the Swedish Financial Instruments Accounting Act (1998:1479).
+The company’s shares shall be registered in a CSD register in accordance with the Swedish Central Securities Depositories and Financial Instruments Accounts Act (1998:1479).

 § 12 Collection of proxy forms and voting by post